uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 These numbers can be configurable via a SUSE Manager global option (alternatively, this could be overriden on a *Project* level).

+An alternative proposals:
+- allow users flagging *Environment*s with `important` flag, which would mean 3 snapshots (instead of 1) would be tracked for those, or
+- make the number of kept *Snapshot*s configurable per *Environment*.

 Some kind of "garbage collection" has to be run on *Project* operations to remove old *Snapshot* versions.
 The algorithm makes sure that the existing *Snapshot*s conform to the conditions above.
 It should be run on *build*, *promote* and *restore* actions.

 ### Limitations
 The *Snapshot* only contains pointers to other entities (software channels, packages, errata, ...).
 When a referenced entity is removed by the user, the *restore* function will not work as expected.
+As a minimal effort to prevent this, Web UI for channel deletion could display a warning if a channel is used in some *Snapshot*.

 ## Removing an Environment